Language

 Generator Rotor

 Generator rotors for GE LM2500, LM6000, and heavy-duty frame turbines are among the most frequently sourced components.
+Balancing and vibration are verified against ISO 20816-2 for land-based gas and steam turbines.

 Alternator Stator